gammapy/gammapy-meetings/dev-meetings/2025/2025-10-03/README.md

 - moving from setup.cfg to pyproject.toml PR has been begun [#6176](https://github.com/gammapy/gammapy/pull/6176)

 ## Validation & benchmark
+- Follow up on the failure of the benchmark run on September 27
 ## Ongoing projects

 ## Any other business